 After a few years of fundraising and help from a CDBG grant, the Boys & Girls Clubs of North County was able to complete many facility upgrades in 2010-2011 including swimming pool renovations; development of a music and recording classroom, computer/education class room, art room, a Kaboom playground and a newly developed parking lot.

-The Boys & Girls Clubs of North County is proud to currently serve nearly 1,800 members each year.
-In addition to the nostalgic Ingold facility, we have 6 sites in local schools providing before and after school programs for Fallbrook and Rainbow students, serving over 600 kids every day.
+The Boys & Girls Clubs of North County is proud to currently serve over 2,000 members each year.
+In addition to the nostalgic Ingold facility, we have 7 sites in local schools providing before and after school programs for our Fallbrook students, serving nearly 800 kids every day.
 The Ingold Club provides exciting summer programs to all of our members.